danimal-johnson/wordle-without-z/README.md

 * If a letter only occurs once but is entered in both a correct and incorrect location, a tile will turn yellow when it shouldn't.
 * The keyboard doesn't scale well on mobile devices
 * On first load, each screen must be refreshed before content can be loaded.
+* Results are not yet saved to clipboard; ignore the 'saved to clipboard' message for now.
 ### Planned updates
 Ability to share results.
 ### Contributing